Left and Center: Melissa circa, 1989

 Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Melissa has a burn scar on her right forearm

-Clothing/Jewelry Description: A pink hooded jacket, a navy blue sweater with a yellow Big Bird appliqué, a blue/red plaid skirt, red tights, and black patent leather shoes with gold bows
+Clothing/Jewelry Description: A pink hooded jacket, a navy blue acrylic J.C Penney sweater with red/blue plaid sleeves, navy blue cuffs, the sweater also has a yellow appliqué of the Sesame Street character Big Bird imprinted on the front, a red/blue plaid cotton skirt, a pair of red tights, and black patent leather shoes with gold bows

 NCMEC Number: 732677